w-disaster/pps-22-23-lab01b/src/e2/README.md

  this is not a general rule, it's just for today's task
 1) Try not to violate DRY!
 2) If a method is not entirely clear and simple, find a different organization, perhaps by breaking it down into multiple methods
-3) If a class violates SRP, divide it into multiple classes (perhaps using patterns such as Proxy, Template Method, Strategy, or mere composition)
+3) If a class violates SRP, divide it into multiple classes (perhaps using patterns such as *Proxy*, *Template Method*, *Strategy*, or mere composition)
-4) Do not suffer from "primitive obsession," trying NOT to abuse booleans, integers, and strings, using ad-hoc types instead
+4) Do not suffer from "primitive obsession": trying NOT to abuse booleans, integers, and strings.
+Use ad-hoc types instead!

 Architectural suggestions:
 1) Model the position of a cell with a `Cell` interface/class, capturing the concepts of adjacency